 Ice dams are the number one cause of roofing problems and premature roof replacement in winter.
 The way ice dams form is an interesting process.
 The hot and humid air from your home rises to the attic, heating up your roof gradually.
 This heat melts any accumulated snow on the roof which then flows down into your gutters.
 Sometimes, however, this runoff refreezes even before it reaches the troughs, forming a barrier of ice on your eaves.
 This cycle will continue until eventually, the barrier gets high enough to prevent water from draining properly off your roof.

 If you can disrupt any step in this process, you can essentially prevent ice dams from plaguing your roof.
 The most common way people do this is by ventilating their roof and their attic.
-Let our experts at South Shore Roofing, Inc. explain the value of proper vents on your roofing system.
+Let our experts at Mass-Tech Roofing and Building Co. explain the value of proper vents on your roofing system.

 You don’t have to be a professional roofer to know that the root cause of ice dams is the hot and humid air that comes up from your home.
 This air gets trapped in your attic and sets off the series of events that lead to ice dams.
 However, if you provide this warm air a way to exit your attic, then you can keep your roof cool.
 Roof ventilation is this “exit,” and this is its main purpose.